JeremyTheModernist/eslint-config-jsb-node/README.md

 - It lints all of your `js` and `ts` code in any project subdirectories
 - It uses eslint-config-airbnb-typescript for it's underyling lint rules
 - It fixes issues and formatting errors with Prettier
-- It provides `@types/node` package so all necessary node types are available
+- It provides all the necessary packages, like `typescript` and `@types/node`, to run typescript in Node.js

-# Local Setup
+# Local setup

 To set this up in your project: